 Investment banking is in the midst of a technological transformation.
 Find out how our partnership with Squirro can help you gain a competitive edge.

 Join the conversation in our #IBDigitalization webinar series

-We are pleased to invite you to attend our upcoming #IBDigitalization webinar on 20 November.
-In this webinar Sam Chadwick, Director of Strategy and Innovation and Blockchain at Refinitiv, and James Giancotti, CEO at Oddup, will be discussing cryptocurrencies and the rise of blockchain.
+We are pleased to invite you to view our on-demand #IBDigitalization webinar.
+In this webinar, Sam Chadwick, Director of Strategy in Innovation and Blockchain at Refinitiv, and James Giancotti, CEO, Oddup, discuss cryptocurrencies and the rise of blockchain.